Nigeria

 Focusses / specialisms

-The firm has specialised focus on advising on banking transactions including financial services regulatory for clients in the banking and financial services sectors.
+The firm has an active presence across banking, M&A, private equity, and projects.
+The firm has a specialised focus on advising on banking transactions including financial services regulatory for clients in the banking and financial services sectors.

 Key clients